cryham/M.A.R.S./README.md

 **M.A.R.S. - a ridiculous shooter** is a 2D space shooter with awesome visual effects and attractive physics.
 Players can battle each other or computer controlled enemies in exciting game modes.

-Feel free to visit its **homepage** at http://mars-game.sourceforge.net/
+Feel free to visit its old **homepage** at http://mars-game.sourceforge.net/

 ## The Story